carlos-molina/TECOmate/README.md

 The word **tecomate** is pronunced [te.koˈma.te] in Spanish
 and probably [te.koˈmeit] in English and is the name of tree that grows in Mexico and Central American countries.
+In Colombia it is called totumo.
 <p align="center">
   <img src="./figures/tecomate.png"
    width="300" title="tecomate tree">